hannaiva98/demoqa-tests/README.md

 * Test does not contain random generated data
 * Create base step at least two "I open {string} page", "I click the {string} button"
 * How to launch tests with specific key word (tag)?
+* How to launch tests with specific window resolution?
+* At least 5 test scenarios are written, each using different locator strategies. css and xpath. which scenario uses which strategy?
+* add all reports to the gitignore.
+It's temporary local files